kokitang/KTLoadingLabel/README.md

 1. Simply drags UILabel into UIView.
 2. Go to Identity Inspector, change the class to KTLoadingLabel.
-3. You can customize some params in Attributes Inspector.
+3. Customize some params in Attributes Inspector.
+4. Setup autoResizing / autoConstraints.

+## Parameters

 #### timerInterval
 Defines the speed of animation (per sec)
 ```